 About the author

-Sophie Logan has over five years experience in digital marketing and currently works at Hallam Internet.
+Sophie Logan has over five years experience in digital marketing and currently works at Hallam.
 Alongside her interest in optimizing ad-copy and PPC landing pages, Sophie’s accreditations include Google AdWords, Google Analytics, and Bing Ads Accredited Professional certification.